-The best price found from United States to Sri Lanka is on February 5th, 2015, travelling with Kuwait Airways.
+The best price found from United States to Sri Lanka is on October 4th, 2015, travelling with Jet Airways.
 See more options, compare prices and book: search flights.

 Sri Lanka’s primary international airport is Bandaranaike International Airport at Katunayake, 30km north of Colombo.
 There are 24-hour moneychanging facilities in the arrivals and departures halls as well as ATMs, mobile phone dealers and more.

 Arriving is fairly hassle-free as touts are mostly kept away.
 Transit passengers and those checking in early should note, however, that the terminals remain quite spartan in terms of amenities.

 Major airlines serving Sri Lanka include the following:

 Opened in 2013, Mattala Rajapaksa International Airport is 15km north of Hambantota near the south coast.
 Although it can handle the largest jets, it has yet to attract many flights – but it has attracted criticism.

 Sri Lanka is well served by major Asian carriers, including Malaysian budget favourite Air Asia.
 Service from India is competitive between several carriers.

 Many visitors combine a visit to Sri Lanka with the Maldives.
 SriLankan Airlines and Emirates fly between Colombo and Malé.